Luke 13:22-24

 But they’re still resting in that, their spiritual heritage, their religious works, the fact that Moses and the Prophets are read to them every Sabbath.
 The fact that they listen to preaching every week.
 Probably talk about things, discuss.
 Now that Jesus has come.
 Preaching the Kingdom with divine authority, doing miracles with divine power, he’s claiming before them to be the fulfillment of all the texts about the Messiah.
 He is their Messiah, and people aren’t listening to his call to repentance and faith.

-An unregenerate Israel, unconverted and a lost.
-And yet they’re deluded into thinking they’re fine.
-They’ve embraced a false gospel.
-They received a false assurance, and that inoculated them against loving Christ and obeying his Gospel.
+An unregenerate Israel, unconverted and lost, and yet they’re deluded into thinking they’re fine.
+They’d embraced a false gospel.
+They’d received a false assurance, and that inoculated them against loving Christ and obeying his Gospel.
 So Jesus, he’s here increasingly concerned.
 And he intends to provoke his people to repentance and faith.
-He wants to provoke them to some sober self reflection, to some thoughtful self examination.
+He wants to provoke them to some sober self-reflection, to some thoughtful self-examination.

 Travis Allen